free5ty1e/lolcatter/README.md

 ### TO DO:
-* Add animations in from bottom and out from top for random lolcat images and titles
 * Swipe gestures up and down will actually navigate to next and previous lolcat items in the feed (NOT random, in order)